 Mr. Barer conducted workplace investigations throughout his many years as a Labor and Employment Attorney.
 In addition, he served as Chief Labor and Employment Counsel for the Los Angeles Unified School District (LAUSD), where he supervised the District’s internal investigation process.
 Thus, he has extensive experience in both the private and public sectors.

 Bob Sniderman has many years of human resource experience.
 He regularly has conducted workplace investigations in both the public and private sectors.
 In addition, he is a hands-on expert on the interactive process – assisting employers in their attempts to accommodate employees with disabilities.
+He has testified extensively both on workplace investigation issues and also on interactive process/accommodation issues.

 While at the EEOC, Samantha Blake monitored state FEP agencies’ (“deferral agencies”) efforts to investigate harassment, discrimination and retaliation complaints filed with those agencies.
 Since joining EXTTI, she has conducted many investigations in a variety of industries.